 - The size of the sutures

-It is important to note that you should not touch or ever try to remove any stitches by yourself, and instead contact the doctor or clinic.
+It is important to note that you should not touch or ever try to remove any stitches by yourself.
+Instead, contact your doctor or clinic.

-Rapid recovery is defined as a method post-surgery that would help shorten the recovery time of the patient.
+Rapid recovery is defined as a method post-surgery that can help shorten the recovery time of each patient.
 After a successful surgery, a successful recovery is usually what follows next.

 - Next is to stay hydrated and eat well to give the body good nutrients